MbqIIB/DevOps-Milestone3/README.md

 node proxy.js
 ```

-3. We route the traffi as 67% to stable server and 33% to canary.
+3. We route the traffic as 67% to stable server and 33% to canary.
 Simply, every 3rd request is sent the Canary server.
 4. We use CPU memory usage to trigger alert and stopping the canary.
 When the limit exceeds the utlization of 85%, the requests to canary are stopped and all further requests are only sent to production.

 Screencast for traffic routing